troberts-ai/ai-business-portfolio/01_scottsdaleez_predictive_model/README.md

 - Ranking predicted service concerns by ZIP code
 - Identifying possible next-month hotspots
-- Supporting early operational review
+- Supporting operational review and staff planning
-- Informing staff planning and dashboard refreshes
-- Helping nontechnical users interpret forecast signals

 ## Important Interpretation Note

 The predictions should be used for prioritization and early warning, not exact-volume prediction.
 ZIP-level outputs are directional decision-support signals and should be interpreted with known geographic and data-quality limitations.

+## Public Portfolio Note

+This folder includes sanitized summary documentation only.
+It does not include raw city data, full model outputs, model artifacts, S3 paths, notebooks, API keys, or private operational materials.
 ## Public Portfolio Note

 This folder includes sanitized summary documentation only.
 It does not include raw city data, full model outputs, model artifacts, S3 paths, notebooks, API keys, or private operational materials.